kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 26: March 27, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I connected my angular project to a node backend and tested the features I implemeneted.
+I've learned about CORS and how to use HttpClientModule on Angular.

+**Thoughts**: One of those unproductive days only I did the bare minimum but at least I continued with the challenge.
+It's funny that I allow myself having days like this without feeling like shit (not always but today I did).

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/7ef89fa65f8a438113b5dd13b2ad16981013ea2f)

+---

 ### Day 25: March 26, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I started the section about NodeJS.
 I started a server and added express to it.
 I learned the difference betweeen a container and a image and learned some Docker commands and answered a quiz.